pingidentity-developers-experience/ping-integration-example-packages/pingone_protect_api-pkg/README.md

 ##### Deploy PingOne Protect Sample Application

-In the command line, navigate to the `ping-one-protect-sample-app` directory and run:
+In the command line, navigate to the `/sample-app` directory and run:

 ```code
 npm install